hadasbi/SPIRAL.web.tool/README.md

 Step-by-step explanation (for Windows and linux):

-1. SPIRAL requires Python>=3.9, so verify you version of Python:
+1. SPIRAL requires Python>=3.9, so verify your version of Python:
     ```sh
     python --version
     ```